The Agony and the Ecstasy: from GIMP to Photoshop.

 Tuesday, April 8th.
 6:04pm

-First Impression: The GIMP, it was FAST!
+First Impression: The GIMP, it was an open source software.

 Failure #2